England national football team: Rivalries

-England has three main rivalries with other footballing nations.

-Scotland
+England's three main rivalries are with Scotland, Germany and Argentina.
+Smaller rivalries with France, Wales and the Republic of Ireland have also been observed.

 England's rivalry with Scotland is one of the fiercest international rivalries that exists.
 It is the oldest international fixture in the world, first played in 1872 at Hamilton Crescent, Glasgow.
 The history of the British Isles has led to much rivalry between the nations in many forms, and the social and cultural effects of centuries of antagonism and conflict between the two has contributed to the intense nature of the sporting contests.
 Scottish nationalism has also been a factor in the Scots' desire to defeat England above all other rivals, with Scottish sports journalists traditionally referring to the English as the "Auld Enemy".
 The footballing rivalry has diminished somewhat since the late 1970s, particularly since the annual fixture stopped in 1989.
 For England, games against Germany and Argentina are now considered to be more important than the historic rivalry with Scotland.

-Germany

-England's rivalry with Germany is considered to be mainly an English phenomenon—in the run-up to any competition match between the two teams, many UK newspapers will print articles detailing results of previous encounters, such as those in 1966 and 1990.
-However, this rivalry has diminished significantly in recent years.
-Most German fans consider the Netherlands or Italy to be their traditional footballing rivals, and as such, usually the rivalry is not taken quite as seriously there as it is in England.
+England's rivalry with Germany is considered to be mainly an English phenomenon—in the run-up to any competition match between the two teams, many UK newspapers will print articles detailing results of previous encounters, such as England's win in the 1966 World Cup final and the semi-final penalty shoot-out defeats of the 1990 World Cup and Euro 96.
+This rivalry has diminished significantly in recent years.
+Germans consider Italy, the Netherlands and France to be their greater rivals, and Barney Ronay of The Guardian wrote in 2021 that the rivalry with England "isn't a close rivalry at all, not if we accept the standard definition that both sides need to be aware that it exists.
+Germany have won seven major tournaments.
+Germany have reached 15 semi-finals since the 'one World Cup' of 1966."

-Argentina

 England's rivalry with Argentina is highly competitive.
 Games between the two teams, even those that are only friendly matches, are often marked by notable and sometimes controversial incidents such as the hand of God in 1986.
-The rivalry is unusual in that it is an intercontinental one; typically such footballing rivalries exist between countries that are close to one another, for example France–Italy or Argentina–Brazil.
+The rivalry is unusual in that it is an intercontinental one; typically such footballing rivalries exist between bordering nations.
 England is regarded in Argentina as one of the major rivals of the national football team, matched only by Brazil and Uruguay.
 The rivalry is, to a lesser extent reciprocal in England, locally described as a grudge match although matches against Germany carry a greater significance in popular perception.
 The rivalry emerged across several games during the latter half of the 20th century, even though as of 2008 the teams have played each other on only 14 occasions in full internationals.
 The rivalry was intensified, particularly in Argentina, by non-footballing events, especially the 1982 Falklands War between Argentina and the United Kingdom.
-However, England and Argentina haven't met since a friendly in November 2005.
+England and Argentina have not met since a friendly in November 2005.

+Songs

+Numerous songs have been released about the England national football team.